Blogs

 wave

-The potential for an all-Premier League Europa League final underlines the remarkable depth of quality within England's top tier.
-If both United and Tottenham (and potentially Chelsea) win their semi-final second legs, it will be a powerful testament to the league's enduring strength on the European stage, even when facing seemingly insurmountable domestic challenges.
+The possibility of an all-Premier League Europa League final?
+That's mind-blowing.
+If both United and Tottenham (and potentially Chelsea!) win their semi-final second legs, it would be a monumental statement about the league's staying power on the European stage.
+Even when facing domestic struggles, English teams are showing everyone who's boss in Europe.

 FAQ